Turtle-Arena/turtle-arena-archive/BSPC_README.txt

 Supports "func_breakable" entities.

 == Source ==
-The source is in ../../engine/code/bspc/ , it also uses other files in ../../engine/code/botlib/ and ../../engine/code/qcommon/ directories, see ../../engine/code/bspc/Makefile for which files.
+The source is in engine/code/bspc/ , it also uses other files in engine/code/botlib/ and engine/code/qcommon/ directories, see engine/code/bspc/Makefile for which files.

+Compile using the following;

+	make -C engine/code/bspc

+The executable will be placed in engine/build/bspc-[platform]-release/

 == Usage ==
-For Windows use bspc.x86.exe, for GNU/Linux use bspc.i386 or bspc.x86_64

 bspc -bsp2aas "mapname.bsp" (Create .aas for a single .bsp file) bspc -bsp2aas "*.bsp"		(Create .aas for all of the .bsp files)